Exploring Liturgy is a collaborative venture by colleagues within and beyond the University of Divinity.

 STEPHEN BURNS BA Hons (University of Durham), MA (University of Durham) MLitt (University of Cambridge) PhD (University of Durham) is a British-Australian citizen, and a presbyter in the Church of England.
-He studied at the universities of Durham (BA [hons.], MA, PhD) and Cambridge (MLitt), works as professor of liturgical and practical theology in the University of Divinity, at Pilgrim Theological College, Melbourne, and is international research consultant for the Queen's Foundation for Ecumencial Theological Education in Birmingham, Britain.
+He studied at the universities of Durham (BA [hons.], MA, PhD) and Cambridge (MLitt), works as professor of liturgical and practical theology in the University of Divinity, and coordinator of ministry studies at Pilgrim Theological College, Melbourne, and is international research consultant for the Queen's Foundation for Ecumenical Theological Education in Birmingham, Britain.

 His publications include Liturgy (SCM Studyguide) (London: SCM Press, revised edition 2018), Postcolonial Practice of Ministry: Leadership, Liturgy, and Interfaith Engagement (coedited with Kwok Pui-lan; Lanham, MD: Lexington, 2016), Pastoral Theology for Public Ministry (New York, NY: Seabury, 2015), Christian Worship: Postcolonial Perspectives (coauthored with Michael N. Jagessar; Sheffield: Equinox, 2011/London: Routledge, 2014), Christian Worship in Australia (coedited with Anita Monro; Strathfield, NSW: St. Pauls, 2009), and Worship in Context: Liturgical Theology, Children and the City (Peterborough, UK: Epworth Press, 2006).